cph-cachet/carp.sensing-flutter/utilities/carp_study_generator/README.md

   message-delete-all     Delete all messages on the CARP server.
 ```

-Before uploading a any json files to CARP, run the `dryrun` command first.
+Before uploading a any json files to CARP, run the `dry-run` command first.
 It will check and output a list like the following:

 ```bash
 [✓] CARP App             CarpApp - name: CARP server at 'https://cans.cachet.dk/dev', uri: https://cans.cachet.dk/dev, studyDeploymentId: null, studyId: 33441683-bbec-4c85-95de-b27aec09afce